mulesoft-assets/template-apiled-system-employee-nets/README.md

 Please review the terms of the license before downloading and using this template.
 In short, you are allowed to use the template for free with Mule ESB Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.

 # Use Case <a name="usecase"/>
-This Anypoint template serves as a foundation for API Led Connectivity approach of running an enterprise.
+This Anypoint template serves as a foundation for API Led Connectivity approach of running an enterprise environment.
 The template is a System API to underlying NetSuite system.

 This template is a REST API implemented using APIkit and RAML definition.
 The basic CRUD operations are implemented for Employee object.
-The API uses JSON as an exchange format.
+The API uses JSON as exchange format.
 Included are example requests and responses.

 Below are the endpoints that are implemented.